rlporter/Freeshelf-Book-App/README.md

 Allow users to register and login
 Prevent users from creating, editing, or deleting book entries if they are not logged in

-Added features
+DAY THREE TODOs:
+On the third day (today), your application should:

+Associate each book entry with a user
+Prevent editing a book unless you are the book entry's creator Prevent deleting a book unless you are the book entry's creator Added features

 If you finish all of the above, consider some of the following: